specifications-thursday4/inventory-management-system/README.md

 * get quick add completely working
 * get POS at least showing all the inventory for customers
 * need to set tabbing order in quick add
+* need a way to set price and quant for multiplat games
+* get cart system to work
+* get game info pages to work for POS

+## issues
+* When adding a game to multiple platforms the second platform id always is 0 so it doesn't add to the database correctly